 Ready to Lé'Go?
 Listen here on all available platforms: The album "Letting Go".

-Clementine produces her own shows, advertising material, and bookings.
+Clementine produces her own shows, advertising material, and takes care of the bookings.
 During the week she works as an internship coordinator of one of the most profound multimedia colleges in The Benelux.

 She studied chemistry and owns a bachelor in Graphic Media Technologie (Computer technology and Design).
 During her study, she trained 15 hours a week in ballet classes, from classical to hip-hop, jazz, modern, improvisation, and street dance in preparation class at Dansacademy Fonys.